Dima9119708/use-global-boolean/README.md

 `useGlobalBoolean` is a hook for managing global boolean variables.
 It can be used to open modals, sidebars, disable elements on a page, hide elements, and pass any arguments to the `onTrue` function.
-These arguments are then accessible through the `useRegisterBoolean` hook.
+These arguments are then accessible through the `useBooleanController` hook.

 ## 🔧 Installation